emissary-ingress/emissary/docs/docs/latest/topics/install/aes-operator.md

 * `0-6 * * * SUN`: every Sunday, from 0am to 6am
 * `5 1 * * *`: every first day of the month, at 5am

 The Operator cannot guarantee minute time granularity, so specifying a minute in the crontab expression can lead to some updates happening sooner/later than expected.

+## Customizing the installation with some Helm values

+`helmValues` is an optional map of configurable parameters of the Ambassador chart with some overriden values.
+Take a look at the [current list of values](https://github.com/helm/charts/tree/master/stable/ambassador#configuration) and their default values.

+You must take into account some rules when settings these values in the `AmbassadorInstallation`:

+  * All the values must be encoded as strings.
+This is specially important for integers (ie, use `"80"` instead of just `80`).
+  * You must use a backslash to escape the `,` characters:
+    ```yaml
+    helmValues:
+      name: "value1\,value2"
+    ```
+    You must escape _dot_ sequences as well, which may come in handy when charts use the `toYaml` function to parse annotations, labels and node selectors.
+So you must use:
+    ```yaml
+    # this is valid
+    helmValues:
+      nodeSelector.kubernetes\.io/role: master
+    ```
+    instead of:
+    ```yaml
+    # this is NOT valid
+    helmValues:
+      nodeSelector:
+        kubernetes.io/role: master
+    ```
+  * Complex data structures must be _collapsed_, using dots for separating all the elements in a tree and `[]` for creating lists.
+For example, you should use:
+    ```yaml
+    # this is valid
+    helmValues:
+      service.ports[0].name: "http"
+      service.ports[0].port: "80"
+      service.ports[0].targetPort: "8080"
+      service.ports[1].name: "https"
+      service.ports[1].port: "443"
+      service.ports[1].targetPort: "8443"
+    ```
+    instead of:
+    ```yaml
+    # this is NOT valid
+    helmValues:
+      service:
+        ports:
+        - name: http
+          port: 80
+          targetPort: 8080
+        - name: https
+          port: 443
+          targetPort: 8443
+    ```

 ## Install via Helm Chart